 The majority of international medical graduates who come to the United States for residency or fellowship training do so on a J-1 visa.
 A J-1 visa is issued for the duration of the physician’s training in the U.S., for a maximum of 7 years.
 A J-1 visa allows the physician to work only for the hospital or related entity where he or she is serving as a resident or fellow.
 At the conclusion of residency or specialty training, the J-1 physician is required to return to his or her home country for two years before the physician can return to the U.S. This obligation is often referred to as the J-1 foreign residence requirement.

-The federal government agencies that have J-1 waiver programs for physicians who will engage in patient care are the Department of Veteran Affairs, the Department of Health and Human Services, the Delta Regional Authority and the Appalachian Regional Commission.
-In addition to the federal agencies, each state Department of Public Health is also authorized to sponsor 30 J-1 waivers per fiscal year.
+The federal government agencies that have J-1 waiver programs for physicians are the Department of Veteran Affairs, the Department of Health and Human Services, the Delta Regional Authority and the Appalachian Regional Commission.
+In addition to these federal agencies, each state Department of Public Health is authorized to sponsor 30 J-1 waivers per fiscal year.
 Each of these agencies has its own J-1 waiver requirements.
-However, all agencies require at a minimum that the physician have a three-year employment contract to provide full-time medical care to patients from Health Professional Shortage Areas or Medically Underserved Areas.
+However, all agencies require at a minimum that the physician have a three-year employment contract to provide full-time medical care to patients from Health Professional Shortage Areas.

 The waiver request to the government agency is submitted by the employer on behalf of the physician.
 The physician cannot file on his or her own behalf.
 Processing time varies considerably, depending on the government agency involved.
 If the government agency agrees to recommend a waiver, it will forward its recommendation to the Department of State’s J-1 Waiver Review Office.